ryancollier/ryancollier.co-v2/work/finance.md

     </div>
   </div>

 Along the way, I sought reviews, feedback and input from our customers as well as the Socrata team.
-This made it possible to quickly iterate on ideas, discover new possibilities, and uncover underlying constraints.
+This made it possible to quickly iterate on ideas, find new possibilities, and uncover underlying constraints.
 One of those constraints was rooted in _fund-based accounting_, the prevailing structure of government finance and financial data structures.

 The existing app provided a drill-in experience aligned to these hierarchical, finance data schemas.
 This turned out to be quite desirable to our customers, but lacked usability.
 The information was dense and employed odd interaction patterns.
 I didn’t want to throw out all of this goodness, so I built a fully functioning prototype using D3 to explore and test the proposed modifications.